-where $f$ is the Coriolis parameter and g the gravitational constant.
-On the other hand, the Ekman component of the ocean surface current ($u_{ek}$, $v_{ek}$) is estimated by the method described in \cite{Rio3}).
-Both the geostrophic and the Ekman component of the ocean surface current are added to obtain estimates of the total ocean surface current that are used in the Kuroshio area for the present study.
+where $b$ and $\theta $ are estimated by latitudinal bands from a least square fit between ECMWF 6-hourly windstress analysis and $\boldsymbol{\tau}$ is an estimate of the Ekman current obtained removing the altimetric geostrophic current from the total current measured by drifting buoy velocities available from 1993 to 2005.
+The method is further described in \citep{Rio3}).
+Both the geostrophic and the Ekman component of the ocean surface current are added to obtain estimates of the total ocean surface current.
+Despite the addition of the Ekman component the resultant velocity is almost divergence free, thus motions are mainly two dimensional.

-A typical velocity field is shown in Figure \ref{velocityfield}.
-Our transport description is mainly focused on the region highlighted with a rectangle.
-We have considered that in the area under study, the particle motion is restricted to the ocean surface, i.e, there is no significant vertical motion.
-Although the altimeter-derived velocity field is two-dimensional, since the Ekman correction has been introduced, it is not guaranteed that the data is divergence free.
-We have computed the divergence of the velocity field in the whole { period } and area under study and we have verified that despite these corrections the divergence free approach is still valid.